"Coventry Haven has given me the strength to look forward to a positive future" - Service User

 We began in the early seventies as a women’s group and have grown to become a small, community-based, grass roots, registered charity which is run by women for women.

-Our aim is to help women and their children who have experienced or are experiencing, domestic abuse in any form to free themselves from the situation they are in.
+Our aim is to help women and their children who have been or are being subjected to, domestic abuse in any form to free themselves from the situation they are in.

-We do this by providing safe housing and a range of support services, before during and after leaving their abusive relationship.
+We do this by providing safe housing and a range of support services, before during and after leaving their abusive partner/family member.
 We will assist you through your whole journey.

 We support all women irrespective of whether they want to leave the relationship or not, older women, younger women, historic or current abuse; any woman.
 We will assist you with any other issues you may be experiencing along side your abuse, for example surrounding: immigration, discrimination, disability, LGBT, housing, debt management, alcohol and drug abuse, multiple needs, or no recourse to public funds (NRPF).